 When I was a kid, a playground consisted of an outdoor litterbox (a.k.a. sandbox), a dented metal slide that would burn off even the most devoted layers of skin, and a horizontal iron bar stuck in the middle of a gravel pit (no joke: we appropriately dubbed it the “one bar”).
 Those were our tools.
 It was our job to make them fun.

 When I see playgrounds today, I view them through the eyes of my 7-year-old self.
-She was pretty excited about the giant fish tunnel, but what set this playground apart were the musical instruments.
+My inner 7-year-old was pretty excited about the giant fish tunnel, but what set this playground apart were the musical instruments.
 I’d never seen such an array, and I was mesmerized.

 I walked toward it, then stopped, then started, then doubled-back, then paused, then drew forward only to retreat.
-Ultimately, I kept walking.
+I continued on my walk.

 No one else was there.
 Who cared if I banged out a few wrong notes or played utter nonsense?
 Yet, annoyingly, I cared.